Souheib Dhaflaoui

-Souheib Dhaflaoui (born 8 May 1996) is a Danish professional footballer who plays as a winger for Fremad Amager, on loan from FC Helsingør.
+Souheib Dhaflaoui (born 8 May 1996) is a Danish professional footballer who plays as a winger for FC Helsingør.

 Private life

 Dhaflaoui was born to Tunisian parents and has a Tunisian passport.
 He applied for a Danish passport, so he could play for Denmark.
 He has said that his favourite player is Philippe Coutinho.

 Club career

 Nordsjælland

 In 2012 at the age of 16, Dhaflaoui signed a three-year youth contract with FC Nordsjælland, coming from B.93.
 After a game in February 2012, where Dhaflaoui became the matchwinner for the first team of B.93 at the age of 15, he became a hot name and was wanted by several Danish clubs.

 In July 2015, at the age of 19, Dhaflaoui was promoted in to Nordsjælland's first team squad and at the same time also signed a full-time senior contract with the club.

 Dhaflaoui got his official debut for Nordsjælland on 3 August 2015.
 Dhaflaoui started on the bench, but replaced Emiliano Marcondes in the 93rd minute in a 2–1 victory against AaB in the Danish Superliga.